ETIMC/Report/typst/sections/Sprint 1.typ

 The participant's preliminary expectations included functionality for recording and playback of predefined beats, similar to _GarageBand_ @apple_garageband_2024, and the ability to alter pitch, intended humorously to produce annoying sounds.
 Although the participant was not part of the target demographic, such feedback was interpreted as indicative of an exploratory and motivated interaction approach.
 During the A/B test, the participant expressed a preference for inserting the NFC cards on the right side of the device.

 Further observations indicated the importance of tactile feedback and visual indicators such as LEDs.
-A layout revision was recommended to better support left-handed users, ensuring potentiometer interaction would not obscure the display.
-Additional suggestions included adding a power switch and the use of neutral colors for the device chassis.
+A layout revision was recommended to better support left-handed users, ensuring potentiometer interaction would not obscure the displaydisplay.
+Additional suggestions included addingadding a power switch and the use of neutral colors for the device hassischassis.